fengalin/raspdac-on-osmc/README.md

 ``` bash
 sudo nano /usr/local/etc/LCDd.conf
 ```
-Of course there are other parameters like the strings **Hello** and **GoodBye** which define what to display when the server starts and stops.
+There are other parameters like the strings **Hello** and **GoodBye** which define what to display when the server starts and stops.

 ## <a name='lcd_screensaver_music'></a>Prevent the LCD from entering screen saver mode while playing music
-When Kodi enters screen saver more, the LCDProc addon swithces to a dedicated display.
+When Kodi enters screen saver more, the LCDProc addon switches to a dedicated screen.
-While plyaing music, the screen saver display shows the playing time with be numbers.
+While plyaing music, the screen saver screeen displays the playing time with big numbers.
-If you want to be able read the song title and duration even in screen saver mode, edit the following file (of course, you need to have the LCDProc addon installed):
+If you want to be able to read the song title and duration even in screen saver mode, edit the following file (you need to have the LCDProc addon installed):
 ``` bash
 nano ~/.kodi/addons/script.xbmc.lcdproc/lcdmain.py
 ```